What Debts Can I File Bankruptcy on in California?

 Special Considerations with Certain Debt in California

-Aside from the distinction between secured and unsecured debts, there are special bankruptcy rules regarding some types of debt.
+Aside from the distinction between secured and unsecured debts, there are special bankruptcy rules regarding some types of debt when filing bankruptcy.
 Basically, the issue comes down to fairness.
 For instance:

 • You cannot wipe out amounts you owe for child support, which puts your child in financial hardship.